How to Enjoy Running and Become Better at It

 Each run is a gift.
 Whether we feel like it in the moment or not, it is.
 For those of us who are healthy and fortunate enough to get out there, we need to be thankful.

-That is why I suggest to not focus solely on the run at hand, but to recognize and look around at all the beauty surrounding you.
+That is why we suggest to not focus solely on the run at hand, but to recognize and look around at all the beauty surrounding you.
 Have your eyes wide open, soak everything in, and become fascinated at what you’re able to do.
 Thank the sun for shining, thank your legs for tugging you along, and be grateful for the life you’re living in this moment.
 You truly are a miracle in motion.

 Plus, a thankful heart is a happy heart.